What is Community Energy?

 When you purchase HVAC equipment and install it in a commercial building, you assume a great deal of financial risk.

-Equipment requires periodic maintenance and specialized labor to operate a complex mechanical system.
-Not to mention, aging, inoperable HVAC equipment will need to be replaced.
-As a community energy customer, there is no need to install, repair, or replace an internal HVAC system, as energy is produced at the central plant and delivered to your building as a finished product that will heat and cool your space.
+Operating a complex mechanical system requires periodic maintenance and specialized labor.
+Aging, inoperable HVAC equipment will also need to be replaced.
+However, as a community energy customer, there is no need to install, repair, or replace an internal HVAC system.
+Thermal energy is produced at the central plant and delivered to your building as a finished product that will heat and cool your space.

-Since space is no longer needed to accommodate a boiler or chiller, valuable square footage is freed up and becomes a potential source of income.
+Since space is no longer needed to accommodate a boiler or chiller, valuable square footage is freed up, becoming a potential source of income.

 Maintain the Bottom Line

 Commercial HVAC installation costs range from $7,000 to $30,000, depending on the system and size of the building, while annual maintenance and repair fees average around $1,000.
-With district energy, all the production and distribution equipment and associated maintenance costs are financed and paid for by the supplier.
+With community energy, the supplier finances and pays for all the production and distribution equipment and associated maintenance costs.

 • Community energy has been in use for more than two centuries.